bsdpot/pot/README.md

 It's heavily based on FreeBSD, in particular on jails, ZFS, pf and rctl.

 Currently, pot is only a bunch of shell script enforcing the pot container model, but it relay only on the command line tools provided by FreeBSD to play with jails, ZFS and so on.
 So, at the moment the only dependency is the operating system.
-That will change in the future, to provide more feature.
+That will change in the future, to provide more features.

 It is an educational/experimental project, so don't expect any production quality.
+Yet.

+The project was presented at FOSDEM 2018: [video mp4](https://video.fosdem.org/2018/K.3.401/pot_container_framework.mp4) [video webm](https://video.fosdem.org/2018/K.3.401/pot_container_framework.webm) [slides (PDF)](https://fosdem.org/2018/schedule/event/pot_container_framework/attachments/slides/2128/export/events/attachments/pot_container_framework/slides/2128/pot_slides.pdf)

 ### Installation